nz0001na/shell/README.md

 This command uses find to look for files (-type f) in the current directory (.) without descending into subdirectories (-maxdepth 1).

-# htop: Monitor the system’s vital resources or server’s processes
+# 2. Monitor the system’s vital resources or server’s processes

 a command line utility that allows the user to interactively monitor the system’s vital resources or server’s processes in real time.

+     htop [-dChusv]

 https://www.geeksforgeeks.org/htop-command-in-linux-with-examples/